gnthaker/knowledge-article/ConnectYourBankAccounttoYourZapPayAccount.md

 ## To create an opportunity in Salesforce
 To create an opportunity in Salesforce, navigate to the Opportunities tab and click "New."
 Fill in the required fields such as opportunity name, account, stage, close date, and expected revenue.
 You can also add additional details like description, products, and contacts.
 Once you've entered all the necessary information, click "Save" to create the opportunity.

+## To create a new Customer in Salesforce
+To create a new customer in Salesforce CRM, navigate to the "Contacts" tab and click "New."
+Fill in the required fields such as first name, last name, company name, job title, and email address.
+You can also add additional information like phone number, mailing address, and any relevant notes.
+Once you've entered all the necessary details, click "Save" to create the new customer record.

 ## Additional Resources

 -   [Add money into my ZapPay account](file:///Users/gaurav/Desktop/learnings/knowledge_article.html#)